PatternsTechGit/PT_AzureAD_Configurations/README.md

 }
   ```

-Run the project and see its working as below
+Run the project and see its working.

- Need to add gif